 Spencer Tracy (1900–1967)

-Spencer Tracy’s naturalistic acting style and versatility permit him to be good in a wide range of roles, from comedic to dramatic.
-His collaborations with Katharine Hepburn in films like “Guess Who’s Coming to Dinner” showcased his remarkable chemistry and acting prowess.
-Tracy’s dedication to his craft and his ability to bring authenticity to every role made him a true Hollywood legend.
+Spencer Tracy’s vivid acting style & versatility permit him to be good in various past, from comedic to fair.
+His collaborations with Katharine Hepburn in films like “Guess Who’s Coming to Dinner” showcased his mistake chemistry & acting prowess.
+Tracy’s dedication to his craft and ability to bring truth to every part made him a good Hollywood legend.

 James Cagney (1899–1986)